clubedaentrega/api-lift/README.md

 	// Options for this module
 	minVersion: 1, // the min version to support
 	dataScrub: [/session|password|serial|token/i], // describe fields to hide in the body
+	headers: [], // HTTP header variables that will be passed in json to the endpoints
+	checkId: function(x){
+		// Checks whether the string x is an id of the resource },
 	callToJSON: function (x) {
 		// function to convert log value to JSON return x.toJSON()